What are the options for residential solar electric in Ontario in 2021?

 Premier Doug Ford cancelled the FIT program soon after he took office – a typical shortsighted move by someone who has no understanding of the positive role solar power can play in building a sustainable economy – so the two options that remain are net metering and just powering your home (partly) with solar.

 Net metering means you have a single meter, and it runs forward when you’re using more electricity in your house than the panels are generating (for example, at night, or on a hot day when the AC might be running) and it runs backward when you’re producing more electricity from your panels than you’re consuming.
 With Net Metering it’s actually possible to get your annual energy bill down to zero.
 But it can’t go BELOW zero, and there’s an annual reset where, if you have a credit (more produced than consumed), that credit gets wiped out.
-Dave and I talked to a solar installer in Bancroft who has a Net Metering setup for his house – he told us he tends to crank up the electric heat in his house in the fall if he sees a big credit building up – why use firewood or natural gas when you’re going to lose the electricity credit in a month?
+I spoke to a solar installer who has a Net Metering setup for his house in Bancroft Ontario.
+He said he tends to crank up the electric heat in his house in the fall if he sees a big credit building up.
+Why use firewood or propane when you’re going to lose the electricity credit in a month?

-Net metering is a viable alternative – according to that installer, at least in rural Ontario where electricity prices are higher, it can turn out cheaper than just buying electricity off the grid, when you factor in both installation costs and savings on buying power.
+Net metering is a viable alternative.
+According to the installer in Bancroft, at least in rural Ontario where electricity prices are higher, it can turn out cheaper than just buying electricity off the grid, when you factor in both installation costs and savings on buying power.
 However, the government has gotten very picky about installations (presumably because they don’t want more green power) and apparently won’t approve installations unless they meet very specific requirements for where they’re installed (must be rooftop, not standalone) and how.
 So it may be challenging to get an installation approved – you always want to make sure the revenue mechanism (in this case net metering) is approved on a design level for the installation before you proceed with installing.

-As far as specific companies to use, I can’t offer recommendations, but I would ask for a visit from 3-4 companies who specialize in residential solar electric installations.
+As far as specific companies to use to have solar power installed, I can’t offer recommendations, but I would ask for a visit from 3-4 companies who specialize in residential solar electric installations.
 Have them come to your house, do a shade study, give an estimate, and listen carefully to what they offer.
 Ask how many installations they have done, and how many they do in a year.
 Ask for references, and call at least 3-4 references.
 Go visit some of their installations.
 Study their financial models carefully.
 If you’re signing a lease with a company that rents your roof (much less common these days since the MicroFIT program was canceled) read the terms carefully.

 Finally, if they offer you squirrel guard (mesh coverings around the edges of the installation on your roof, so that animals can’t get under the panels and cause damage like eating through wires), buy it!
 I had raccoons find a way up onto the roof a few years back; they crawled under the panels and lay there during the day, chewing holes in my shingles; I spent a lot of time up there taking off panels, patching up the roof, putting panels back on, and then building my own homemade mesh coverings to keep future coons out.
-Even now I have a slow leak I need to get up there and patch once the weather warms, and I’m pretty sure it came from racoon action.
+It was going to cost an extra $1,000 at the time of installation to install the squirrel guard, and while I didn’t pay nearly that much to do it myself, it was a multi-week effort patching the roof and installing my own home-built squirrel guards.